highcharts/highcharts-editor/README.md

     node tools/updatebake.advanced.js

 This will create the required meta in the source tree.
-Run `gulp` afterwards to bake sources with the advanced editor enabled.
+Run `gulp with-advanced` afterwards to bake sources with the advanced editor enabled.

 ## Plugins